alperenag/project-quiver/docs/Engineering Reports/0001-PT1-Engineering-Report.md

 | PM02D | XT30 (M or F?) | HM30 TX | XT30 M |  | 16 | 12V |  |
 | HM30 TX | Ethernet | SIYI A8 Gimbal  | 8 Pin Molex |  |  | LAN & PWR |  |

-#### Wiring Notes

-- Last minute change to wiring was done by connecting the UBEC directly to the battery adapter.
-A XXX connector was used with XX AWG cables to connect the UBEC to the same bolts being used for the compression lugs.
 # 8. **Geometry & Structure**

 The design of this aircraft centers on accommodating frequent modifications and upgrades, preserving straightforward access to all key components.
 By employing a modular architecture and standardized interface points, the system can be quickly reconfigured or expanded to integrate novel sensors, payloads, or propulsion elements.
 Structural integrity is achieved through robust materials such as aluminum 7075 and 3D-printed carbon fiber nylon and connections that distribute loads uniformly.
 This approach enables the prototype to withstand potentially harsh landings, while finite element analysis (FEA) helps validate each subsystem’s load-bearing capacity.
 Furthermore, by minimizing mass through efficient structural layouts and selective material use, the aircraft maintains better flight performance, high agility, and reduced power consumption to extend operational times.